rliou92/umonitor/README.md

 The most popular program that manages monitor setups autorandr also has this problem, as it is setup to be run from a udev rule.
 It solves it by checking all processes not owned by root and seeing if the user of that process has a DISPLAY variable.
 For *all users* that do, it forks itself and changes its uid/guid to that user.
 Autorandr does not know which user you are, it just runs for all users!

 I believed a better solution existed.
 By using the XCB library, I can communicate directly with the X11 server with this program running as just a single user.
 I do not need to rely on udev because the X11 server itself sends signals when monitors are hotplugged.
 Furthermore, using this program is as simple as including it in the .xinitrc, just like udiskie.
 For a Linux laptop user who uses a window manager only like me, I believe this software is almost a necessity for a good user experience!

+# About
+This is my personal project.
+My motivation for writing this program comes from using i3 wm on my laptop.
+From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C (even when it is overkill), and hope to continue learning even more in the future.
+I want to work on this project until I deem that it is "complete", fufilling its purpose of dynamic monitor management for those who do not use a desktop envorinment.

 # Credits
 I borrowed the edid parsing code from [eds](https://github.com/compnerd/eds).